langchain-ai/opengpts/API.md

 If you want to see the API docs before deployment, check out the [hosted docs here](https://opengpts-example-vz4y4ooboq-uc.a.run.app/docs).

+In the examples below, cookies are used as a mock auth method.
+For production, we recommend using JWT auth.
+Refer to the [auth guide for production](auth.md) for more information.
+When using JWT auth, you will need to include the JWT in the `Authorization` header as a Bearer token.

 ## Create an Assistant

 First, let's use the API to create an assistant.